floodcaptain/python-android-file-extractor/README.md

-# python-adb-file-del
+﻿# python-android-file-extractor

+usb_extract.py: extracts google maps journal file and locate the coordinates on web browser .

-this script copies and open a specified file inside an android phone.
+this script can be used to copy and open a specified file inside an android phone.

-works well with linux and windows.
+Instructions:
+1. run the usb_extract script with bash/cmd prompt.
+2. make sure the files in the repo folder are untouched and not removed.

+Requirements:
+must have chrome browser installed .

+To do:
+add support for mozilla firefox .
 #